ScienceIsVeryCool/OllamaPy/README.md

 ### Currently Available Actions

 - **null** - Default conversation mode.
 Used for normal chat when no special action is needed
+- **fear** - Responds to disturbing or delusional content with direct feedback
+- **fileReader** - Reads and displays file contents when user provides a file path
+- **directoryReader** - Explores entire directory contents for project analysis
 - **getWeather** - Provides weather information (accepts optional location parameter)
 - **getTime** - Returns the current date and time (accepts optional timezone parameter)
 - **square_root** - Calculates the square root of a number (requires number parameter)